|

 WE End the writer's address begun with WA.

-are presented in quotation marks.
+present their contents in quotation marks.

 Abstract